millerk22/emc2-labs/README.md

 `initiate_deploy.sh` will access the emc2 server (and make sure you have an ssh key to get in) and call `config/build_and_deploy.sh` which pulls everything, recompiles, then copies all the changes over to `emc2.byu.edu`.

 ![](./config/deployment.svg)

+# Future Features
+If you are feeling really ambitious, Codebuddy can be hard to work with---especially when trying to align tasks in the `.rst` files and the ones written in Codebuddy.
+Codebuddy *does* have a feature where you can import/export assignments ("Import Assignment" button in the course homepage or "Export Assignment" in the assignment page) as `json` files.
+This means that you *could* write a program that would go through all the `.rst` files and extract out all the task instructions, and then save them to a `json` file that could be imported to Codebuddy.

+Here are a few thoughts on this idea:
+- If the program could handle some of the other features of Codebuddy like hints, solutions, verification code, and tests, that would be great.
+    - The last three of those examples would obviously not be written in the ``rst`` files, but maybe a separate file in a separate folder that sphinx doesn't touch?
+- Codebuddy can't handle $\text{LaTeX}$, but many of our tasks use $\text{LaTeX}$ in the description, perhaps a tool that could strip this out would be useful.
+    - Codebuddy also uses markdown which is slightly different than `rst` syntax (see how bulleted lists are made in both), so handling that would be great as well
+- Integrating this program into our `make` file would enable these `json` files to be updated every time we deployed or used `make` locally, but I think we would still have to import the `json` file by hand.
+- having an option to `[include_previous]` (see codebuddy task instruction for more info) would be a great feature

+This would be a lot of work and I don't know if the amount of work would be worth it.
+We may not even be using codebuddy in the future.
+It is also possible Codebuddy improves and gets an API for importing and exporting assignments (which may make this project wortwhile).

+> -EF 08/25/2025